sanskrit/raw_etexts_english/blogs/manasataramgini/2006/12/2006-12-28_on-darshanas.md

 of the ways of gods\!
 The gods exhibit mAyA- thus their one true or prototypic form appears in many diverse forms.
 This is true of indra in the R^igveda:
-“rUpam-rUpaM maghavA bobhavIti mAyAh kR^invAnas tanuvaM pari svAM |” (RV 3.53.8).
+“rUpam-rUpaM maghavA bobhavIti mAyAh kR^invAnas tanuvaM pari svAm |” (RV 3.53.8).
 In the itihAsas viShNu and rudra put forth their mAyA by means of their yoga to assume many forms.
 In the purANa this mAyA is the great goddess